DanielsvsCodes/Simple-Node.js-API/README.md

 - React: The frontend is built with React, providing an interactive user interface for interacting with the API.
 - React Router: React Router is used for client-side routing, allowing navigation between different pages of the application.
 - Axios: Axios is used for making HTTP requests from the React frontend to the Node.js backend.
-- Bootstrap: Bootstrap is used for styling the frontend components, providing a responsive and visually appealing design.

 ## Installation